-How do I clean a Shark vacuum?
+How do you clean a Shark vacuum?

 How do I clean a Shark vacuum filter?

 Most Shark vacuums have reusable filters that you can rinse under water (without soap).
-They'll need at 24 hours to air dry completely, after which you can reinstall them.
-You'll know the filters are due for a cleaning when the vacuum's airflow or suction decreases.
+They'll need at least 24 hours to air dry completely, but afterward you can re-install them.
+You'll know the filters are due for a cleaning when the airflow or suction decreases.

 How long do Shark vacuums last?